itsolver/bot-ip-ranges/README.md

 - googlecrawlers.csv
 - uptimerobots.csv

-Each CSV file contains three columns:
+Each CSV file contains two columns:
-- type (IPv4 or IPv6)
+- IP range (IPv4 or IPv6)
-- prefix (the IP range)
+- Bot service name

-- name (the bot service name)
+**Note:** For Cloudflare compatibility, all IPv6 addresses are converted to /64 CIDR notation.
+This is required because Cloudflare's IP list import does not support individual IPv6 addresses and requires /64 CIDR blocks instead.

 ## Data Sources